TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 37/Job 37.3.md

 ---

-He sendeth it forth under the whole heaven, And his lightning unto the ends of the earth.
+He sends it forth under the whole sky, and his lightning to the ends of the earth.